hydraulic-software/conveyor/guidebook/docs/tutorial/9-next-steps.md

 ## Explore other types of app

 Conveyor also supports servers with full Linux `systemd` integration.
-Take a look at the [Linux config sections](../configs/linux.md) to learn more.
+Take a look at the [Linux config sections](../configs/linux.md) to learn more, or see an example of [packaging a server](2-adapt-a-server.md).

 ## Get help